 What is Organization Development (OD)?

-Organization Development or OD is an endeavor which concentrates on increasing and enhancing an organization’s capabilities and potentials.
-By doing so, it results in a partnership between the management and the workforce to implement strategies, redesign structure, apply metrics, and improve processes that fulfill an organization’s vision and mission statement.
+Organization Development or OD is an endeavor that concentrates on increasing and enhancing an organization’s capabilities and potential.
+Doing so results in a partnership between the management and the workforce to implement strategies, redesign structure, apply metrics, and improve processes that fulfill an organization’s vision and mission statement.

-OD is backed by scientific methodologies and proven models and interdisciplinary fields ingrained in areas of behavioral science, philosophy, psychology, ontology, and sociology.
-These fields use models to build organizational culture, create positive work environments, encourage collaboration and teamwork, change management, innovation, adult education, and human resource management, as well as many other proven methods and models in order to improve relationships, performance and productivity
+Scientific methodologies and proven models back OD, and interdisciplinary fields are ingrained in areas of behavioral science, philosophy, psychology, ontology, and sociology.
+These fields use models to build organizational culture, create positive work environments, encourage collaboration and teamwork, change management, innovation, adult education, and human resource management, as well as many other proven methods and models to improve relationships, performance, and productivity (Rothwell, Stavros & Sullivan, 2016).

 “Defined in simple terms, an OD intervention is a planned, participative change effort.
-It is, when regarded in context, the implementation phase of the Action Research Model or the implementation phase of the Appreciative Inquiry Model” (Rothwell, Imroz & Bakhshandeh, 2021, p.
+When regarded in context, it is the implementation phase of the Action Research Model or the implementation phase of the Appreciative Inquiry Model” (Rothwell, Imroz & Bakhshandeh, 2021, p.
 5).